 Teaching with Q-Chem

-Using Q-Chem can enhance students' learning experience.
+Whether you're teaching an advanced graduate-level theoretical chemistry course, or you're leading a group of undergraduates into the exciting world of quantum chemistry for the very first time, Q-Chem and IQmol can help enhance any student's learning experience.
 Calculations and visualizations can be used to illustrate basic and advanced concepts in quantum mechanics, molecular structure, chemical bonding, and spectroscopy.

 Getting Started

-The first step is to download IQmol, a free graphic interface that handles building molecules, setting up calculations, visualization of the results, local and remote job submission.
+Want to start teaching with Q-Chem?
+The first step is to download IQmol, a free graphical interface that handles molecule building, calculation setup, visualization of results, and local and remote job submission.
 Windows, Mac, and Linux versions are available from www.iqmol.org.
-Every student can install a fully functional version of IQmol on his/her laptop for free.
+Every student can install a fully functional version of IQmol on their laptop for free.

 Once IQmol is installed, instructors have two options of using Q-Chem in classes: